Warbner/Warbner/README.md

 👋 Hi, I’m Ben!

+I'm a full stack software engineer with a proficiency in Javascript.
+I have experience working with React frontend projects alongside maintaining monolithic systems utilizing a jQuery, NodeJS, Laravel and mySQL stack.
-I'm an aspiring front-end developer, working with a React and SASS based stack.
-I also have some foundational experience with back-end python frameworks such as Flask and Django!
+In addition to this I also have foundation knowledge in python frameworks such as Flask and Django!
-I'm a creative problem solver looking for any projects that come my way!
+I'm a creative problem solver looking for any opporutities that come my way!

 Contact Me:
   Dev.Warbner@gmail.com